ausraf720/T2A2/README.md

 ### Functionality of ORM:

-ORM (Object Relational Mapping) can be thought of building a bridge from a database system to an object-oriented program, such as one written in Python or Java.
+ORM (Object Relational Mapping) can be thought of as building a bridge from a database system to an object-oriented program, such as one written in Python or Java.

 Many programs require use of a database to store their data, and usually those databases come with a DBMS (database management system) in the language of SQL.
 SQL allows for direct operations on the database, but not only is this different to the language used for the program, it means the application needs to communicate with SQL, which then communicates with the database, complicating development.
 ORM tools however are usually some sort of library or package that exists for a programming language, like SQLAlchemy for Python, and these tools allow database operations to be coded directly into the application’s files in the programming language of that application.